amit0rana/betterOptionsTrading/betterKite.md

-# How to use (below instruction is for holdings page, similar thing works on positions page as well)
+# How to use
-* Once installation is done, go to 'holdings' page and click on 'Holdings (..)' text.
-* Once you click you will see a dropdown (select box) next to kite logo on the header row.
-Between the logo and 'Dashboard' link.
+* Once installation is done, go to 'holdings' page and you will see a dropdown next to the logo listing all your groups.
+  * On holding pages, dropdown will show all the groups under which you want to keep your holding stocks
+  * On Positions page, dropdown will show all the strategies.
-* you can now filter 'orders' screen and 'holdings' screen based on your selection.
+* you can now filter 'positions' screen and 'holdings' screen based on your selection.
 Watchlist will also be filtered.
-Also when you click on watchlist row, if same stock is present in your holdings list, it will be highlighted and brought to focus.
+* When you click on watchlist row, if same stock is present in your holdings list, it will be highlighted and brought to focus.

 # Installation